 Borrell Associates CEO Gordon Borrell sets the scene for the next two days by laying out the most important trends unfolding in 2017.
 This session includes a frank look, in classic Borrell style, at winners and losers on the local scene.

-Mobile is a bigger deal than most realize - It is not just another marketing channel.
+Mobile is not just another marketing channel.
 It is business transformational and a revolution in consumers' shifting media habits.
 Within that is a major competitive opportunity.
-And while mobile is tailor-made for local marketers, the challenge is that local media companies are likely completely ill-prepared to support marketers in mobile.
-Probably why only 17% of local marketers say they're buying any sort of mobile advertising.
 Greg Stuart, author and Global CEO of the Mobile Marketing Association, lays out the landscape for mobile marketing, why it's hard and what local media probably need to know and do to catch up.
 Part of this presentation will include new insights from a $3 million research program conducted with major marketers.

-Ezra Kucharz, an award-winning media strategist who's spent the past two decades developing digital game plans, lays out the particulars of a "winning" strategy.
+Ezra Kucharz, an award-winning media strategist who's spent the past two decades developing digital game plans, lays out the particulars of a sure-fire digital strategy for local media.
 The former president of CBS Local Digital Media will identify basic mistakes in applying old rules to a new medium, and describe scalable and resilient strategies for local broadcast & print media to drive significant incremental revenue.

-We've asked five of the local media industry's best and brightest - the chief architects and drivers of digital operations within their companies - to give us their views on what's in store for 2017 and beyond.
+We've asked the industry's best and brightest - the chief architects and drivers of digital operations within their media companies - to give us their views on what's in store for 2017 and beyond.
 In stand-alone presentations throughout the conference, they'll take the stage to discuss their biggest initiatives in 2017, their most important dashboard metrics, what a "failing" strategy looks like, and what they believe their companies will look like five years from now.

 Psychological testing of employees has been around awhile, but a new set of tests portends to act as a sort of eHarmony for the ad seller and ad buyer.
 This session examines both types of testing and offers insights on how well they're working in vetting reps and matching them with compatible buyers.